Covid-19 Customer FAQ

 - The DCD mitigation standards are being employed by our teams.

-- We have provided face coverings and disposable gloves to all our Driver Teams to be used on all moves.
+- We have provided face coverings to all our Driver Teams to be used on all moves.

 - Each Driver Team has a Housekeeping Kit that, among other cleaning supplies, includes hand sanitizer.